symbol/symbol-docs/source/concepts/block.rst

 The rewrite limit is the maximum number of blocks that can be rolled back.
 Hence, forks can only be resolved up to a certain depth too.

-|codename|'s public network has a rewrite limit of ``398`` blocks, being this limit :ref:`configurable per network <config-network-properties>`.
+|codename|'s public network has a rewrite limit of ``398`` blocks, but this limit is :ref:`configurable per network <config-network-properties>`.
-At this point, the transactions linked to the block are permanently recorded on the blockchain.
+The transactions linked to a block are permanently recorded on the blockchain once the number of confirmation blocks (subsequent blocks) surpasses the maximum number of rollback blocks.

 ******
 Guides